 6. Honesty is always the best policy.
 Somehow honesty is rarely discussed these days and yet we all know that trust is one of the main reasons people do business with companies.
 Trust built over the long term will enable companies to be forgiven for any occasional mishap that may occur.

 [bctt tweet=”Trust built over the long term will enable companies to be forgiven for any occasional mishap that may occur. #Trust #Failure #Mistakes” username=””]

 7. Business isn’t only about millenials.
 Everyone is speaking about the Millenials these days.
 While Millenials may be trendy, there are other groups which are arguably just as important to consider for a successful business.
 For example, there are now more Baby Boomers that Millenials in the US!

 Great leaders are aware of these seven points, are you?
 If not, then read the full article for further details.
 Leaders don’t know it all but they do know how to learn from failure.
 Never give up on your plans, just adapt them when needed.

 Be honest!
 Everyone struggles to develop true insights about their customers.
 Most times we accept summary information or facts about the marketplace and call them insights.
-But we alll know that insight development is difficult.
-So hard to get to that "aha" moment when what we have said about our customers is so obvious we can't understand how we - or anyone else for that matter - never realised it before.
+But we should all know and accept that insight development is difficult.
+So hard to get to that “aha” moment, when what we have articulated about our customers is so obvious that we can’t understand how we – or anyone else for that matter – never realised it before!

-If you are struggling to develop insights that truly resonate with your consumers or customers, I suggest you follow these 8 tips.
+If you are struggling to develop insights that truly resonate with your customer, clients or consumers, I suggest you follow these 8 tips.